Approval-Based Committee Voting under Incomplete Information: Computing Necessary Committees

 A candidate $c$ is a \e{necessary committee member} if for every completion $\A$ of $\P$ there exists a winning committee $W$ for which $c \in W$.
 For an ABC rule $r$ and a committee size $k$, we consider the computational problem $\necmempar{k}$, where the input consists of a partial profile $\P$ and a candidate $c$, and the goal is to determine whether $c$ is a necessary committee member.

 Note that a necessary committee member can be a member of different winning committees in different completions.
 Thus, in contrast to $\poscom$ and $\posmem$, being able to solve $\neccom$ does not help deciding $\necmem$, because a candidate could be a necessary committee member without being a member of a necessary committee.
+Furthermore, a candidate could be a necessary committee member even if a necessary committee does not exist.

 We show that in the 3VA model we can find the necessary members in polynomial time under approval voting.